keycache/sl-srms/README.md

 ## How to run

-- Go to `backend` folder.
+- Go to `frontend` folder.
 Build the image
   > docker build -t sf-srms-ui:latest -f ./Dockerfile .
-- Go to `frontend` folder.
+- Go to `backend` folder.
 Build the image
-  > docker build -t sf-srms-api:latest -f ./Dockerfile .
+  > `docker build -t sf-srms-api:latest -f ./Dockerfile .`
-- `docker-compose.yml` file links the `frontend` and `backend`
+- Go to the root of the folder. `docker-compose.yml` file links the `frontend` and `backend`
-  > docker-compose -p sl-srms -f ./docker-compose.yml up
+  > `docker-compose -p sl-srms -f ./docker-compose.yml up`
 - Goto `http://127.0.0.1:5173/` for the landing page

 ## Frotend